JFryy/qq/README.md

 ## Background

-`qq` is heavily inspired by `fq` and `jq`. `jq` is a powerful and succinct query tool, sometimes I would find myself needing to use another bespoke tool for another format than json, whether its something dedicated with json query built in or a simple converter from one configuration format to json to pipe into jq. `qq` aims for the lofty goal to be the only utility needed for majority of interaction with structured formats in the terminal.
-It combines transcoding configuration formats from one to another, the power of `jq`, and `an interactive repl (with automcomplete)` for building more advanced queries.
-Many thanks to the authors of the libraries used in this project, especially the `jq` and `gojq` authors and the authors of the many encoding libraries used in this project.
+`qq` is inspired by `fq` and `jq`. `jq` is a powerful and succinct query tool, sometimes I would find myself needing to use another bespoke tool for another format than json, whether its something dedicated with json query built in or a simple converter from one configuration format to json to pipe into jq. `qq` aims to be the only utility needed for most interaction with structured formats in the terminal.
+It can transcode configuration formats interchangeably between one-another with the power of `jq` and it has an `an interactive repl (with automcomplete)` to boot so you can have an interactive experience when building queries optionally.
+Many thanks to the authors of the libraries used in this project, especially `jq`, `gojq`, and `fq` for direct usage or inspiration for the project.

-## Goals
+## Features
 * support a wide range of configuration formats and transform them interchangeably between eachother.
 * quick and comprehensive querying of configuration formats without needing a pipeline of dedicated tools.
 * provide a fun to use interactive mode for building queries with autocomplete and realtime rendering preview.
+* `qq` is broad, but focuses on performance of encodings (gojq is doing a lot of work), execution is often times faster than most any "jq but for X configuration format". `qq` performs similarly to benchmarks of `jq` running on `JSON` itself in all covered formats.

 ## Supported formats